nyreehinton/content-ops-starter/docs/Model Context Protocol (MCP) for Replit Integration.md

 This Model Context Protocol (MCP) provides guidelines for integrating Replit-based application components into a Next.js content-ops-starter project.
 It ensures consistency, appropriate styling isolation, and proper component structure while respecting the existing application architecture.

+> **Note**: This MCP complements the [content-ops-starter MCP](./mcp-document.md) which provides the foundational guidelines for content operations and HTML-TSX pairing.
+When integrating Replit applications, ensure compliance with both protocols.

 ## Key Challenges

 When integrating Replit applications into a Next.js project, several challenges must be addressed: